Forensic Similarity for Speech Deepfakes: Experimental Setup

 For this scenario, the system is provided with pairs of sequential signal windows extracted from a single input audio signal at a time.
 The number of window pairs analyzed varies with the length of each speech track, as consecutive analysis windows are slid across the track until its end is reached.

 From each test track, speech pairs of \SI{0.5}{\second} each are extracted using two consecutive, non-overlapping sliding windows with a stride of \SI{0.05}{\second}, generating overlapping pairs.
+Remaining trailing fragments that do not fit the windowing scheme are discarded.
 Inference is performed with a batch size of \num{1}, allowing the generation of a similarity score sequence for each test utterance.

 Specifically, adjacent window pairs are sequentially fed into the Siamese framework, which computes similarity scores $S$ between them.
 For each pair, embeddings are extracted via the feature extractor and passed through the similarity model, producing eventually a raw similarity score sequence along the track.
 To reduce noise, this sequence is smoothed using a Gaussian filter with $\sigma = 1.7$. \Cref{fig:splicing_example} shows an example of this process.